 Kevin Grant

 “Admission Free.
 Adults Only.”
-So stated the advertisement for a lantern slide lecture to be given by the humanitarian activist, E. D. Morel, in Hawarden, England, in April 1907 on the subject of the Congo atrocities.
+So stated the advertisement for a lantern-slide lecture to be given by the humanitarian activist, E. D. Morel, in Hawarden, England, in April 1907 on the subject of the Congo atrocities.
 “Adults only” was not, and is not, a phrase commonly associated with atrocity.
 However, this peculiar combination is telling of a broader, moral danger.
-Humanitarians have long run the risk that their narration and display of photographs of atrocity, such as those featured in Morel’s lantern slides, might bring public condemnation upon not only the alleged perpetrators, but themselves.
+Humanitarians have long run the risk that their narration and display of photographs of atrocity, such as those featured in Morel’s lantern slides, might bring public condemnation upon not only the alleged perpetrators but also those showing the photographs.
 It is not just a question of whether photographs are authentic, doctored, or falsely staged.
 A more subtle problem is that the humanitarian can tell the truth, offer photographic evidence of atrocity, and thus overstep the bounds of propriety and lose his or her moral authority in the public eye.
 The representation of atrocity must be tolerably shocking.
 The desired visceral effect must be balanced with an analytical, even clinical explanation that affords the audience safe emotional distance from an image of chaos brought to life.
 Atrocity must also be framed in accordance with the culturally specific and historically contingent mores of strangers, if one is to enlist those strangers in bringing atrocities to an end.
 In Hawarden in 1907, Morel was especially concerned about observing sexual mores in his allegation that Congolese women had been raped by soldiers and employees of the Congo Free State and its concessionaire companies.
 This essay examines how participants in the Congo reform campaign in the early twentieth century negotiated social mores in order to present atrocity to different audiences in Britain and the United States in ways that were variously appropriate.
-It specifically examines the narration and display of atrocity photographs, in conjunction with accounts of sexual violence, in the literature and lantern slide lectures of this campaign, the first non-governmental, humanitarian campaign to use atrocity photographs to mobilize sustained, international protest.
+It specifically examines the narration and display of atrocity photographs, in conjunction with accounts of sexual violence, in the literature and lantern-slide lectures of this campaign, the first nongovernmental, humanitarian campaign to use atrocity photographs to mobilize sustained, international protest.